Bandy: Switzerland

-In the late 19th and early 20th century, Switzerland had become a popular place for winter vacations and people went there from all over Europe.
+In the late nineteenth and early 20th century, Switzerland had become a popular place for winter vacations and people went there from all over Europe.
 Winter sports like skiing, sledding and bandy was played in Geneva and other towns.
 Students from Oxford and Cambridge went to Switzerland to play each other – the predecessor of the recurring Ice Hockey Varsity Match was a bandy match played in St. Moritz in 1885.
 This popularity for Swiss venues of winter sport may have been a reason, the European Championship was held there in 1913.

 Bandy has mainly been played as a recreational sport in Switzerland in the 2000s and 2010s.
 A Swiss men's national team was finally started up in 2017 and a Swiss women's national team made its international début in the 2018 Women's Bandy World Championship.

 Ukraine

 Bandy was played in Ukraine when it was part of the Soviet Union.
-After independence in 1991, it took some years before organised bandy formed again, but Ukrainian champions have been named annually since 2012.
+After independence in 1991, it took some years before organized bandy formed again, but Ukrainian champions have been named annually since 2012.